bpmlod/Neuro-symbolic_LLOD/doc/dataurl.md

   - we abuse existing conventions, in particular, tools would need how to spot "our" `application/octet-stream` implementations
     - can be solved be introducing a new mediatype
   - we can only encode vectors, not matrices or vectors
-    - can be solved by introducing a dimensionality attribute, but this requires registering/getrting approval for a new mediatype
+    - can be solved by introducing a dimensionality attribute, but this requires registering/getting approval for a new mediatype
+  - not as compact as exchanging plain binary data
+    - 50 16-bit floats are 100 bytes, so base64 encoding is about 50% larger than that
 - CON, solvable without introducing a new mediatype
   - data URLs do not provide provenance information. in particular, we cannot specify that one embedding comes from one embedding space/tool, and one from the other
     - maybe, this is not actually an issue, uin combination with, say FrAC, we can provide exactly that information
-  - because there are different encoding strategies, developers can be tempted to use their native `base64` encoding, and this might be different from the default encoding we specify
+  - because there are different encoding strategies, developers can be tempted to use the native `base64` encoding of their programming language, and this might be different from the default encoding we specify
     - in order to address this, we could add an **obligatory** checksum byte